gatein/gatein-portal/README.txt

 * COMPILATION
 *****************

-* mvn install -Dexo.projects.directory.src=//Full Path to the the root of gatein portal For example: mvn install -Dexo.projects.directory.src=$PWD on Linux
+* mvn install -Dgatein.checkout.dir=//Full Path to the the root of gatein portal sourcess For example: mvn install -Dgatein.checkout.dir=$PWD on Linux

 **********************
 * MAVEN CONFIGURATION: